The New Zealand South Island is filled with parks and natural beauty.

 Fiordland National Park

-The drive to and through Fiordland National Park in New Zealand on the Milford Highway is spectacular, and the morning and afternoon sunlight are particularly gorgeous.
+The Milford Highway drive to and through Fiordland National Park in New Zealand is spectacular, and the morning and afternoon sunlight are particularly gorgeous.
 The Milford Sound is at the end of the park and requires special driving permits to enter, but even before this point, there is much to see.
 First take notice of the giant trees towering over the landscape, like guardians of the forest.
 These Rimu trees may be fifty meters tall, and some existed before the world’s continent separated.
 See the powerful turquoise stream of the Eglinton River that runs along the highway, poking in and out of the trees.
 Gaze at the surrounding cascading mountains, their peaks, their shadows, their hidden water falls.

 - Lake Mistletoe (1.3km, 50 minutes, one-way): This firm trail first goes through a wooded forest before gradually slopping down to Lake Mistletoe.
 The trail is wide and barrier-free.
 Due to the grade, cross-slope and length of trail, it’s advisable that manual wheelchair bring assistance to complete; a power wheelchair will do fine, but not suitable for a scooter.